 Amanda’s postdoctoral research employs critical perspectives in feminist STS, critical disability studies, and critical posthumanism to qualitatively explore the embodied social and technological impacts of deep brain stimulation as an emerging therapy for the treatment of psychiatric illness.

-Dissertation: The Changing Governance of Genetic Intervention Technologies: An Analysis of Legal Change Patterns, Drivers, Impacts and a Proposed Reform
+Dissertation Title: The Changing Governance of Genetic Intervention Technologies: An Analysis of Legal Change Patterns, Drivers, Impacts and a Proposed Reform